tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A report concept to which a controlled vocabulary assertions about the result of the execution of the specification of a data quality need are attached.'
+'A report concept to which a controlled vocabulary assertions about the result of the execution of the Specification of a data quality need are attached.'

 ### Comment

 'For Validations, response results may be COMPLIANT, or NOT_COMPLIANT.
 For Measures, response result objects may be COMPLETE or NOT_COMPLETE.
-For Issues, Response results may be PROBLEM, POSSIBLE_PROBLEM, or NOT_PROBLEM.
+For Issues, Response results may be IS_ISSUE, POTENTIAL_ISSUE, or NOT_ISSUE.
 See the bdq: vocabulary.
 Measures may also use a numeric data property.
 Amendments assert a string data property.

-The report result concept in FFDQ is represented as a value or a status for measures, just a result status for validations and a result status as well as values for changes propsed by amendments.'
+The report ResponseResult in bdqffdq is represented as a value or a result object for MeasureAsssertions, just a result object for ValidationAssertions and values for changes propsed in AmendmentAssertions.'

 ********************